IowaDave/Slow-That-Uno-Down/README.md

 | SPI | 250 KHz | Calculated (1) |

-(1) The datasheet states that SPI is not assured of working well in a clock-conforming-and-data-responding role if the speed exceeds 1/4th the frequency of the System Clock.
-The other role a device can perform in SPI is clock-originating-and-data-requesting.
-In that role, a 1 MHz '328 could perhaps operate SPI at 1/2 of the System Clock frequency, 500 KHz.
+(1) The datasheet states that SPI is not assured of working well in a clock-receiving-and-responding role if the speed exceeds 1/4th the frequency of the System Clock.

 Only you can decide whether those speeds can satisfy requirements for your project.